versia-pub/server/README.md

 ## API

-FediProject implements the Mastodon API, with some extensions.
+Lysand implements the Mastodon API, with some extensions.
 The API is currently in early alpha, and is not recommended for use in production.

 Working endpoints are: